Machine learning for rapid discovery of laminar flow channel wall modifications that enhance heat transfer: Methods

 and the Navier-Stokes equations for a constant property Newtonian fluid:

-where $p$ is the fluctuating pressure part, $\rho$ is density, $\nu$ is the kinematic viscosity and $F_{{IBM},i}$ represents the external volume force per unit mass required for the immersed boundary method (IBM) with which the structured surface is introduced into the flow domain \cite{Goldstein_1993}.
-In the present configuration $F_{\textrm{IBM},i}$ corresponds to the frictional drag between the flow and the part of the surface reproduced by the immersed boundary method, i.e. the elevated surface. $P_x$ is the absolute value of the mean streamwise pressure gradient added to the equation in order to drive the flow through the channel.
+Here $p$ is the fluctuating pressure part, $\rho$ is density, $\nu$ is the kinematic viscosity and $F_{{IBM},i}$ represents the external volume force per unit mass required for the immersed boundary method (IBM) with which the structured surface is introduced into the flow domain \cite{Goldstein_1993}.
+In the present configuration $F_{\textrm{IBM},i}$ corresponds to the frictional drag between the flow and the part of the surface reproduced by the immersed boundary method, i.e. the structured wall surface. $P_x$ is the absolute value of the mean streamwise pressure gradient added to the equation in order to drive the flow through the channel.

-Due to the CFR approach the bulk Reynolds number is fixed to $\mathrm{Re}_b= 2 U_b \delta / \nu = 200$ for all considered simulations, which means that any modification of the flow is translated into an alteration of the resulting mean streamwise pressure gradient $P_x$ required to maintain the chosen flow rate.
+Due to the CFR approach the bulk Reynolds number is fixed to $\mathrm{Re}_b= 2 U_b \delta / \nu = 200$ for all considered simulations, where $U_b$ is the bulk mean velocity.
+This means that any modification of the flow is translated into an alteration of the resulting mean streamwise pressure gradient $P_x$ required to maintain the chosen flow rate.
 Periodic boundary conditions are applied in the streamwise directions while the wall-normal extension of the flow domain is bounded by no-slip boundary conditions at the lower and upper domain wall ($y = 0,2 \delta$).
-Subscript $l$ and $u$ are used throughout the manuscript to denote quantities on lower and upper wall, respectively.
+Subscript $l$ and $u$ are used throughout the manuscript to denote quantities on the lower and upper walls, respectively.